ISAITB/gitb-types/README.md

   entry mode is set to use system property `gpg.passphrase`.
 These properties can be provided either on the command line or in Maven's `settings.xml` by means of a profile.
 * Deploy to the Central repository's staging environment and automatically promote the release.

+# Licence

+This software is shared using the [European Union Public Licence (EUPL) version 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).

+# Legal notice

+The authors of this library waive any and all liability linked to its usage either directly or as a dependency in other software.

+# Contact

+For feedback or questions regarding this library you are invited to post issues in the current repository.
+In addition, feel free to contact the Test Bed team via email at [DIGIT-ITB@ec.europa.eu](mailto:DIGIT-ITB@ec.europa.eu).

+# See also

+The `gitb-types` library encapsulates the key artefacts and classes foreseen by the GITB specifications.
+For more information on these you may refer to:
+* The [GITB Test Description Language (TDL)](https://www.itb.ec.europa.eu/docs/tdl/latest/), for authoring conformance test cases.
+* The [GITB test services](https://www.itb.ec.europa.eu/docs/services/latest/), for extension services (e.g. validators).

+The `gitb-types` library is a key dependency used by the Test Bed software and its reusable validators.
+For more information on these you may refer to:
+* The [GITB Test Bed software](https://github.com/ISAITB/gitb), providing a full platform for scenario-based conformance testing.
+* The Test Bed's validators for [XML](https://github.com/ISAITB/xml-validator), [RDF](https://github.com/ISAITB/shacl-validator),
+  [JSON](https://github.com/ISAITB/json-validator) and [CSV](https://github.com/ISAITB/csv-validator), used as standalone services or as conformance testing building blocks.

+For general information on all aspects of the Interoperability Test Bed you may refer to its [Joinup space](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/interoperability-test-bed).